credo-ai/credoai_lens/docs/pages/evaluators/identityverification.rst

     Required columns:

     * subject-id: id of subjects.
-Must cover all the subjects inlcluded in `pairs` dataframe other columns with arbitrary names for sensitive features
+Must cover all the subjects included in `pairs` dataframe other columns with arbitrary names for sensitive features

 similarity_thresholds : list